rzvngherman/OpenTelemetryWithOTELAspire/README.md

 -> Timer displays CPU usage percentage on Console.Write

--> see file 'powershell aspire-dashboard.txt' for Aspire Dashboard
+-> see file 'powershell aspire-dashboard.txt' for Aspire Dashboard configuration

 -> 'PerformanceCounter' and 'PerformanceCounter.NextValue()' is only supported on: 'windows'. (https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1416)